rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

-NTLM vulnerable to a credentials forwarding attack (Look up "Pass-the-hash" pivoting)
+NTLM vulnerable to a credentials forwarding attack (Look up "Pass-the-hash")
 * Use credentials of 1 PC to gain access to another